What are some of the most common signs of a job seeker scam?

 - Job offer made too quickly.
 The hiring process is expensive for employers, and hiring the wrong person is even more costly.
 They typically put applicants through a rigorous vetting process.
 If an offer comes right away, it may either be a scam or an employer that has a difficult time retaining good employees.

 - Communications are through messaging services only.
-It’s unusual for a legitimate employer to hold interviews via instant messaging apps.
+It's unusual for a legitimate employer to hold interviews via instant messaging apps like Signal.
 Before you agree to this, make sure you research the company and its representatives and never give out confidential information in exchange for access.

 - Company information provided to you seems sketchy.
 Make sure you do your research and ask for a link to the company website.
 Scammers often put up sophisticated websites that look legitimate, but checking the site at Domain White Pages will reveal when the site was launched.
 If it's less than a year old, it should raise a red flag.
 You should also check the website information given to you against the information in the job ad.
 If they don't line up, ask why the information isn't the same.

 - They ask for confidential information or an upfront payment.
-There’s no reason to provide your Social Security Number (SSN) or other information that could be used to steal your identity.
+There's no reason to provide your Social Security Number (SSN), where you bank, or any other information that could be used to steal your identity.
 Also, you should never pay a fee as a condition for getting an interview.

 - Your questions are met with inappropriate or unprofessional answers.
 Similar to an unusually prompt job offer, inappropriate or unprofessional answers to your questions indicate either a scam or an employer you may want to avoid even if it is legitimate.